-When can one be diagnosed with intellectual disability?
+When can someone be Diagnosed with intellectual disability

 Diagnosed with intellectual disability, an intellectual disability can’t be diagnosed at birth, but there are usually signs by early childhood, often before a child turns 18.
 Here’s what doctors look for: